nirvikBasnet/Broccoli/README.md

-**Broccoli & Co. - Invitation App**
+<h1>Broccoli & Co. - Invitation App<h1>

-<h1> MVVM architecture with retrofit and coroutine for network layer and viewmodel and databinding for presentation layer </h>
+<h3> MVVM architecture with retrofit and coroutine for network layer and viewmodel and databinding for presentation layer </h3>